Sardar Hazara Singh (1929-2021), Ex OCPD Melaka Tengah

-SUPT (RETD) SARDAR HAZARA SINGH @ KISHAN SINGH A/L MUNSHA SINGH PPT, PJK, AMN
+SUPT (RETD) SARDAR HAZARA SINGH @ KISHAN SINGH A/L MUNSHA SINGH PKT, AMN, PPT

 9.01.1929 – 18.12.2021